magentabusiness/magentabusiness.github.io/docs/trendz/rest-api.md

 Keys inside filters object should match filter name in View and value contains array of values that should be applied to filter field.

-## Usage in custom ThingsBoard widgets
+## Usage in custom IoT Hub widgets

-If you need a custom widget with specific logic, you can use Trendz Rest API for loading required data and ThingsBoard custom widgets functionality for creating required visualization.
+If you need a custom widget with specific logic, you can use Trendz Rest API for loading required data and IoT Hub custom widgets functionality for creating required visualization.
 Here is an example that describes how to load data from Trendz API, apply dashboard time and set filter values from widget datasource.

 ```javascript